programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The purpose of the first case study is therefore not to teach the internal structure of JPEG or ZIP files as reusable templates.
 Knowledge of specific elements such as JPEG metadata segments, ZIP central directory records, or checksum validation does not apply directly to `.d64` disk images.
 These format-specific details are intentionally confined to their example and are not meant to be generalized.

 What *does* transfer between these examples is a set of analytical practices rather than a shared file structure.
-These practices include working below the graphical interface; using hex dumps to inspect raw binary data; identifying meaningful patterns within otherwise opaque byte sequences; comparing multiple versions of the same artifact to isolate anomalies; and reasoning about file behavior based on how software parses data rather than how files are named, packaged, or displayed to users.
+These practices include working below the graphical interface, using hex dumps to inspect raw binary data, identifying meaningful patterns within otherwise opaque byte sequences, comparing multiple versions of the same artifact to isolate anomalies, and reasoning about file behavior based on how software parses data rather than how files are named, packaged, or displayed to users.

-The JPEG/ZIP/Docx example provides a controlled environment in which readers can practice these techniques with immediate visual feedback and well-documented constraints.
+The JPEG, ZIP, and `.docx` example provides a controlled environment in which readers can practice these techniques with immediate visual feedback and well-documented constraints.
 The Commodore 64 case study deliberately removes many of these affordances.
 Disk images of historical software rarely preserve original copy protection, lack standardized internal organization, and often survive only in modified or incomplete forms.
 In such cases, meaning must be inferred through comparison, repetition, and inconsistency rather than through reference to formal specifications.

 For historians, this shift reflects real research conditions.
 Born-digital artifacts are seldom encountered as transparent, self-describing objects.
 More often, researchers must work with undocumented binaries, altered software, or partial disk images whose structure must be reconstructed through analysis rather than read from documentation.
 The purpose of the second case study is therefore not technical mastery of Commodore 64 internals, but to demonstrate how reverse engineering can function as a historical method for identifying deliberate human intervention, cultural authorship, and technical modification within opaque digital sources.